natgo/wt-wiki-scraper/wikitext-transpiled/ground/Ostwind%20II.md

 * M. Gr.
 18 rounds have a high muzzle velocity and explosive mass
 * Does not need to reload until it is completely out of ammunition
 * Enough penetration to destroy enemy light armoured vehicles
+* High number of crew members makes it harder to kill this SPAA by knocking out all crew members

 '''Cons:'''